hucker/pathql/README.md

 Suffix("*.gz")         # matches any file ending in ".gz"
 ```

+Note on curly-brace expansion: `Suffix` supports simple brace expansion inside a
+single string.
+For example, `Suffix("{tif,jpg}")` expands to the two patterns
+`".tif"` and `".jpg"` (you can also include a base, e.g. `".{tif,jpg}"`).
+This is a convenience for common multi-extension cases.
+By contrast, the
+`File` filter does NOT perform curly-brace expansion (it uses `fnmatch` on the
+entire filename) — use multiple `Suffix` filters or explicit patterns for
+complex filename matching.

 Multi-part extensions like '.tar.gz' or '.tif.back' are supported and will match files ending with those exact strings.
 Wildcards are supported for flexible matching.

 For more advanced extension filtering, you can combine `Suffix` with other filters: